Passy Pie

 • Custom words are sanitised server-side, stripping anything that isn't a letter, number, or hyphen.
 This prevents code injection, XSS, and prompt injection attacks.

-• Your passphrase is never stored on our server, in any database, or in any log file.
+• Generated phrases are never stored on our server, in any database, or in any log file (unless explicitly enabled in development mode by the operator, which is off in production).

 • The generated image is never saved.
 It is created, sent to your browser, and discarded.